margaretmf/margaretmf.github.io/creativewriting.md

 I believe in not killing people, and I have learned this the hardway.
 I believe everyone can learn a lesson from someone else, and everyone in the world.
 I believe that everyone has something to express.
+* I believe that President Barack Obama succeeded as president, and I appreciated his books.

 ## Relationship to Individual and Society ##
 * Started learning a new language more deeply that part of the country speaks.
 Appreciated working in a diversity and inclusion business in Washington, DC.
 Learning to relate to technology better